notcr0w/CodeSnip/README.md

 - Insert templates into any file at a specific line
 - Extract lines from your code and save them as new templates
 - List, show, delete, and rename templates
+- Built-in interactive help command that explains each available command and its parameters
 ---

 ## Snippet File Format